 Guests are Susan Hardy, M.D., (photo, center) a board-certified internist with a subspecialty in geriatric medicine and Summit’s Associate Medical Director, and Brenda King, Psy.D., (right) a clinical psychologist with specialties in health psychology and gerontology and Summit’s Behavioral Health Specialist.
 Hosting this edition is Bruce Karlin, M.D.

-The conversion explores such areas as the many demands required of caregivers and families, the difficulties they face, the emotional and physical toll that caregiving takes, the importance of early recognition and planning, the resources available for help, and how a team approach can enhance care.
+The conversation explores such areas as the many demands required of caregivers and families, the difficulties they face, the emotional and physical toll that caregiving takes, the importance of early recognition and planning, the resources available for help, and how a team approach can enhance care.

 Physician Focus, now in its 11th consecutive year of production, is available for viewing on public access television stations throughout Massachusetts.
 It is also available online at www.physicianfocus.org, www.massmed.org/physicianfocus, and on YouTube.